elusivecodes/FyreEntity/README.md

 Set hidden fields.

-- `$field` is an array containing the field names.
+- `$fields` is an array containing the field names.
 - `$merge` is a boolean indicating whether to merge with existing fields.

 ```php